PavanRangani/docs/docs/prd/compliance-views/compliance-service-scope.md

 ## Overview

-Purpose of this View is to keep eyes on migration work of Scope of Service work.
-This view shows list of all entities and shows which details (`Household/Service team details`, `Scope of service`, `Team`, `ASA`,`Portfolio`) are entered and which details are pending.
+Purpose of this View is to keep an eye on the migration work of Scope of Service work.
+This view shows a list of all entities and shows which details (`Household/Service team details`, `Scope of service`, `Team`, `ASA`, `Portfolio`) are entered and which details are pending.

-This view is also useful in future when Clarius team onboards any new family.
+This view is also useful in the future when Clarius team onboards any new family.
 They can see How much details are entered and how much is pending for all the entities of that new family.

-## Browse page of Scope Services views
+## Browse the page of Scope Services views

 ### System Rule
 - It shows all active entities of the Active family.